appsmithorg/appsmith-docs/getting-started/setting-up/aws-ami.md

 * Go to your EC2 instances dashboard on AWS
 * Select the instance
-* From the “Actions” drop-down menu, select the “Get System Log” menu item.
+* From the “Events” drop-down menu, select the “Get System Log” menu item.

 ![Select System Log](../../.gitbook/assets/aws-select-system-log.png)